 A couple of months ago, I received a phone call from, Sean, a local high school track and cross country runner asking me to be a mentor for his senior capstone project.

 He said he had recently become very interested in nutrition–specifically plant-based nutrition–and wanted to learn as much as he could.

-Part 1 of the series explaining about that phone call and Sean’s story can be found HERE.
+Part 1 of the series explains about that phone call I received and Sean’s back story.

 Over the summer, Sean and I have had a hard time syncing our schedules for mentoring, but we have finally gotten it rolling.

-He and his family have been trying out some of the recipes and said they love the Cucumber Lasagna.
-(Rich Roll was named one of the “25 Fittest Men in the World” by Men’s Fitness Magazine, and is a #1 best selling author).
+He and his family have been trying out some of the recipes in that book and said they love the Cucumber Lasagna.
+Rich Roll was named one of the “25 Fittest Men in the World” by Men’s Fitness Magazine and is a #1 best selling author.